c0nrad/http2fuzz/README.md

     $ make build
     $ ./http2fuzz --help
     Usage of ./http2fuzz:
          -fuzz-delay=100: number of milliseconds to wait between each request per strategy -listen="0.0.0.0": interface to listen from
          -port="8000": port to listen from
          -restart-delay=10: number a milliseconds to wait between broken connections -target="": HTTP2 server to fuzz in host:port format
     $ ./http2fuzz --target "localhost:443"
-    $ make fuzz # persistant

 ## Description